San Diego State Aztecs Logo

 San Diego State Aztecs Logo 1982

 This emblem of sports teams looked like a petroglyph, that is, a rock drawing painted with paint.
 The designers created an abstract portrait of an Aztec consisting of dark red geometric shapes with white spaces.
-The spots created the outlines of the mouth, nose, ear, hair, and protruding strong-willed chin.
+The spots outlined the mouth, nose, ear, hair, and a protruding, strong-willed chin.
 The warrior’s eye was shaped by negative space.

 1997 – 2002